Git-Github-Studyjam-2024/newbies-sj2024/README.md

 # Team: NewBies
-# "Newbies: Embracing Challenges, Igniting Innovation"
+# "Newbies: Coding Our Way to Success."